edgelesssys/osm-bookstore-demo/README.md

 * https://localhost:8082 - bookstore-v2
     - _Note: This page will not be available at this time in the demo.
 This will become available during the SMI Traffic Split configuration set up_

 You’ll be presented with a certificate warning, because your browser does not know MarbleRun’s root certificate (the authority that issued the used TLS certificates) as a root of trust.
-You can safely ignore this message, since theauthenticity of the MarbleRun instance has been verified every time the MarbleRun CLI connected to the Coordinator.
+You can safely ignore this message for now and proceed to the website.
 You should see increasing numbers in books bought/stolen for bookbuyer and bookthief, as well as increasing numbers in books sold for bookstore.

 Alternatively you can run the `bookwatcher` terminal application to view the statistics in a single terminal window.